 These rough shapes were then passed onto the next level of skilled carvers who added more detail using carving chisels, knives and whatever other tools they had at hand.
 Once this was done, it was handed over to the older men to add the details and do the quality control.

 After the carving process, the blanks were then painted or sprayed by the young boys again.
 They the added colours for spotted cats, striped cats, calico, etc. Once dried, they were then given to the older women who painted the fine details, like whiskers, eyes and noses.

-After this they were then sealed with a clear mat sealer to preserve the colours.
-Once finished they were packed into boxes and shipped to countries around the world as well as to their own tourist retail outlets in Ubut, Kuta and Dempasa.
+After this, they were then sealed with a clear mat sealer to preserve the colours.
+Once finished they were packed into boxes and shipped to countries around the world as well as to their own tourist retail outlets in Ubud, Kuta and Denpasar.

 This cooperation extends between mediums, carver carve top to jewellery boxes woven by the palm frond weavers:

-This cooperative production line allowed them to produce volumes and quality that is export ready.
+This cooperative production line allowed them to production volumes and quality that is export-ready.
 This is a lesson that would benefit South African roadside carvers, who work in proximity to each other, but as individuals.
-The result to often is the better quality carvers set the standard and the lesser quality carver, set the price.
+The result too often is the better quality carvers set the standard and the lesser quality carver set the price.
 The result is like so many South African rural artisans, carving themselves into poverty.
-This is perhaps why after the research which I was part of with the Institute of Natural Resources, CSIR Enviromentec and the Centre of Indigenous Knowledge of the University of Pretoria, found that rural artisans considered their craft as a last resort.
+This is perhaps why after the research which I was part of with the Institute of Natural Resources, CSIR Environmentec and the Centre of Indigenous Knowledge of the University of Pretoria, found that rural artisans considered their craft as a last resort.
 They would rather have a job in a resort or in town, than carve or weave as their sole livelihood.